PKU-PILLAR-Group/Mechanism-MultiStep-Reasoning/README.md

 ## 🏷 Taxonomy & Framework

-To help navigate the paper list, we categorize studies based on the two primary paradigms of reasoning mechanisms discussed in the survey:
+To help navigate the paper list, we organize studies around the **seven interconnected Research Questions (RQs)** proposed in our survey:

 ### 🧠 Implicit Reasoning

-The process where multi-hop inference is performed entirely within the model's hidden activations, delivering a correct final answer without verbalizing intermediate steps.
-Key areas include:
+The process where multi-hop inference is performed entirely within the model's hidden activations.

-- **Latent Thought**: How intermediate results are computed layer-by-layer.
-- **Grokking**: The phase transition from memorization to generalization.
-- **Shortcuts**: Reliance on statistical correlations rather than true reasoning.
+- **RQ1: What are the internal mechanisms of latent multi-step reasoning?**
+- **RQ2: How latent multi-step reasoning capability is acquired during training?**
+- **RQ3: To what extent does multi-step reasoning rely on shortcuts?**

 ### 🗣️ Explicit Reasoning

 The process where the model externalizes the reasoning process into a sequence of natural language tokens (Chain-of-Thought).
-Key areas include:

-- **Verbalized Thought**: Using generated tokens as external memory.
-- **Iteration Heads**: Mechanisms for carrying forward information.
-- **Faithfulness**: The disconnect between generated rationales and internal computation.
+- **RQ4: Where and When Does CoT Help?**
+- **RQ5: How Does Chain-of-Thought Remodel Internal Computation?**
+- **RQ6: Why CoT Enhances Reasoning Abilities?**
+- **RQ7: Does Chain-of-Thought Equate to Explainability?**

 ---